Antonis755/antoniosziso/_posts/2023-01-22-Rasspbery-Pi-Basic-Setup.md

 For windows: Windows 10/11 users can use Command Prompt or download PuTTy, on Command Prompt you can use the same command as shown before, for PuTTy follow the instruction in the website.

-Every time that I will SSH into my rasspbery pi it will ask for the password, to avoid this and make it easier I will to generate SSH Keys from my computer, I will open a second terminal on my computer and type **"ssh-keygen -t rsa"**, since this is on a home network I will just press enter on every prompt, next I will copy the public key into the pi, the command I'm gonna use for this is **"ssh-copy-id -i ~/.ssh/id_rsa.pub antonis@192.168.2.36"**, the -i option allows to pick a public key of our choise.
+Every time that I will SSH into my Raspberry pi it will ask for the password, to avoid this and make it easier I will to generate SSH Keys from my computer, I will open a second terminal on my computer and type **"ssh-keygen -t rsa"**, since this is on a home network I will just press enter on every prompt, next I will copy the public key into the pi, the command I'm gonna use for this is **"ssh-copy-id -i ~/.ssh/id_rsa.pub antonis@192.168.2.36"**, the -i option allows to pick a public key of our choise.
 I'm ready to go, I will exit from the other terminal and ssh again, as you see no prompt for password at all.